SAU-Senior-Project-2022/train_backend/README.md

 ## Development

-`docker-compose down` will destroy the containers, while `docker-compose stop` will just stop them.
-If changes are being made to the server, you should run `docker-compose down; docker build src/; docker-compose up -d`, while if you are just stoping the service, you can just use `doker-compose stop`, and `docker-compose up -d` when you want to run the services again later.
+`docker-compose down --rmi all` will destroy the containers, while `docker-compose down` will just stop them.
+If changes are being made to the server, you should run `docker-compose down --rmi all; docker-compose up -d`, while if you are just stoping the service, you can just use `doker-compose down`, and `docker-compose up -d` when you want to run the services again later.

-If you wish to just run one of the images provided by the [`docker-compose.yml`](/docker-compose.yml), you can run either `docker-compose up -d --no-deps --build flask` or `docker-compose up -d --no-deps --build mariadb`, and the specified image will be run.

-If this directory is opened in `Visual Studio Code`, there are 3 debugger launch options currently.
+If this directory is opened in [Visual Studio Code](https://code.visualstudio.com/), there are 3 debugger launch options currently.
 One to launch the webserver with HTTP, one for HTTPS, and one for launching the current python file

 ## Testing

 If you wish to test the [server](src/main.py).
-You must run the server with the flags `--debug`, `--fresh`, `--seed` (You can add other flags if you need to be more specific) and run the [`server_test.py`](tests/server_test.py) application with the server loaded in order for the testing application to connect to the server.
+You must run the server with the flag `--fresh` (You can add other flags if you need to be more specific) and run the [`server_test.py`](tests/server_test.py) application with the server loaded in order for the testing application to connect to the server.
+At the top of [`server_test.py`](tests/server_test.py) is the `URL` variable, which should be set to localhost to test localy, or the remote server, in our case [http://train.jpeckham.com:5000](http://train.jpeckham.com:5000).

 ## Documentation and Station Registration

-If you wish to view the documentation, navigate to the [Backend Site](http://train.jpeckham.com:5000/site/documentation) endpoint in a browser.
+If you wish to view the documentation, [click this link](http://train.jpeckham.com:5000/site/documentation).

-If you wish to register a new "station", navigate to the [`/site/location/new`](http://train.jpeckham.com:5000/site/location/new) endpoint in a browser.
+If you wish to register a new "station", navigate to the [/site/location/new](http://train.jpeckham.com:5000/site/location/new) endpoint in a browser.

-If you wish to register a new "state" for a station, navigate to the [`/site/state/new`](http://train.jpeckham.com:5000/site/state/new) endpoint in a browser.
+If you wish to register a new "state" for a station, navigate to the [/site/state/new](http://train.jpeckham.com:5000/site/state/new) endpoint in a browser.

 ## Requirements

-The following document has a list of functional and nonfunctional requirements: [`requirements document`](/requirements.md)
+The following document has a list of functional and nonfunctional requirements: [requirements.md](/requirements.md)